pygame-community/pygame-ce/docs/reST/ref/surface.rst

       | :sg:`fblits(blit_sequence=((source, dest), ...), special_flags=0) -> None`

       This method takes a sequence of tuples (source, dest) as input, where source is a Surface object and dest is its destination position on this Surface.
-It draws each source surface fully(meaning that unlike `blit()` you cannot pass an "area" parameter to represent a smaller portion of the source Surface to draw) on this Surface with the same blending mode specified by special_flags.
+It draws each source Surface fully (meaning that unlike `blit()` you cannot pass an "area" parameter to represent a smaller portion of the source Surface to draw) on this Surface with the same blending mode specified by special_flags.
 The sequence must have at least one (source, dest) pair.

       :param blit_sequence: a sequence of (source, dest)
       :param special_flags: the flag(s) representing the blend mode used for each surface

-      :returns: always returns ``None``
+      :returns: ``None``
-      :rtype: None

       .. note:: This method only accepts a sequence of (source, dest) pairs and a single special_flags value that's applied to all surfaces drawn.
 This allows faster